kaisenlinux/manpages-dev/category/MKFS/mkfs.ext3.md

        -q     Quiet execution.
 Useful if mke2fs is run in a script.

        -r revision
-              Set the filesystem revision for the new filesystem.
-Note that 1.2 kernels only support revision 0 filesystems.
-The default is to create revision 1 filesystems.
+              Set the file system revision for the new file system.
+Note that 1.2 kernels only support revision 0 file systems.
+The default is to create revision 1 file systems.

        -S     Write  superblock  and  group descriptors only.
 This is an extreme measure to be taken only in the very unlikely case that all of the superblock and backup superblocks are corrupted, and a last-ditch recovery method is desired by experienced users.
 It causes mke2fs to reinitialize the superblock and group descriptors, while not touching  the inode  table  and the block and inode bitmaps.
 The e2fsck program should be run immediately after this option is used, and there is no guarantee that any data will be sal‐ vageable.
-Due to the wide variety of possible options to mke2fs that affect the on-disk layout, it is critical to specify exactly the same format options, such  as  block‐ size, fs-type, feature flags, and other tunables when using this option, or the filesystem will be further corrupted.
-In some cases, such as filesystems that have been re‐ sized, or have had features enabled after format time, it is impossible to overwrite all of the superblocks correctly, and at least some filesystem corruption  will  occur.
-              It is best to run this on a full copy of the filesystem so other options can be tried if this doesn't work.
+Due to the wide variety of possible options to mke2fs that affect the on-disk layout, it is critical to specify exactly the same format options, such  as  block‐ size,  fs-type,  feature flags, and other tunables when using this option, or the file system will be further corrupted.
+In some cases, such as file systems that have been resized, or have had features enabled after format time, it is impossible to overwrite all of the superblocks correctly, and at least some file system corruption  will  oc‐ cur.
+It is best to run this on a full copy of the file system so other options can be tried if this doesn't work.

        -t fs-type
-              Specify  the  filesystem  type (i.e., ext2, ext3, ext4, etc.) that is to be created.
+              Specify  the  file system type (i.e., ext2, ext3, ext4, etc.) that is to be created.
 If this option is not specified, mke2fs will pick a default either via how the command was run (for example, using a name of the form mkfs.ext2, mkfs.ext3, etc.) or via a default as defined by the /etc/mke2fs.conf file.
-This option controls which filesystem options are used by default, based on the fstypes configuration stanza in /etc/mke2fs.conf.
+This option controls which file  sys‐ tem options are used by default, based on the fstypes configuration stanza in /etc/mke2fs.conf.

-              If the -O option is used to explicitly add or remove filesystem options that should be set in the newly created filesystem, the resulting filesystem may not be supported by the requested fs-type.  (e.g., "mke2fs -t ext3 -O extent /dev/sdXX" will create a filesystem that is not supported by the ext3 implementation as found in the Linux  kernel;
-              and  "mke2fs  -t  ext3  -O  ^has_journal /dev/hdXX" will create a filesystem that does not have a journal and hence will not be supported by the ext3 filesystem code in the
+              If the -O option is used to explicitly add or remove file system options that should be set in the newly created file system, the resulting file system may not be supported by the requested fs-type.  (e.g., "mke2fs -t ext3 -O extent /dev/sdXX" will create a file system that is not supported by the ext3 implementation as found in the Linux ker‐ nel;  and  "mke2fs -t ext3 -O ^has_journal /dev/hdXX" will create a file system that does not have a journal and hence will not be supported by the ext3 file system code in the Linux kernel.)
-              Linux kernel.)

        -T usage-type[,...]
-              Specify how the filesystem is going to be used, so that mke2fs can choose optimal filesystem parameters for that use.
+              Specify how the file system is going to be used, so that mke2fs can choose optimal file system parameters for that use.
 The usage types that are supported are  defined  in the configuration file /etc/mke2fs.conf.
 The user may specify one or more usage types using a comma separated list.

-              If  this  option is is not specified, mke2fs will pick a single default usage type based on the size of the filesystem to be created.
-If the filesystem size is less than 3 megabytes, mke2fs will use the filesystem type floppy.
-If the filesystem size is greater than or equal to 3 but less than 512 megabytes, mke2fs(8) will use the  filesystem type  small.
-If the filesystem size is greater than or equal to 4 terabytes but less than 16 terabytes, mke2fs(8) will use the filesystem type big.
-If the filesystem size is greater than or equal to 16 terabytes, mke2fs(8) will use the filesystem type huge.
-Otherwise, mke2fs(8) will use the default filesystem type default.
+              If this option is is not specified, mke2fs will pick a single default usage type based on the size of the file system to be created.
+If the file system size is less than 3 megabytes, mke2fs will use the file system type floppy.
+If the file system size is greater than or equal to 3 but less than 512 megabytes, mke2fs(8) will use the file sys‐ tem  type small.
+If the file system size is greater than or equal to 4 terabytes but less than 16 terabytes, mke2fs(8) will use the file system type big.
+If the file sys‐ tem size is greater than or equal to 16 terabytes, mke2fs(8) will use the file system type huge.
+Otherwise, mke2fs(8) will use the default file system type default.

        -U UUID
-              Set the universally unique identifier (UUID) of the filesystem  to  UUID.
+              Set the universally unique identifier (UUID) of the file system to  UUID.
 The  format  of  the  UUID  is  a  series  of  hex  digits  separated  by  hyphens,  like  this:
               "c1b9d5a2-f162-11cf-9ece-0020afc76f16".
 The UUID parameter may also be one of the following:

-                   clear  clear the filesystem UUID
+                   clear  clear the file system UUID

                    random generate a new randomly-generated UUID